Cultural impact of the Chernobyl disaster

-This article is about the cultural impact of the Chernobyl disaster, the world's worst nuclear accident to date.
+The Chernobyl disaster, when Reactor No. 4 of the Chernobyl Nuclear Power Plant exploded on 26 April 1986, is the worst nuclear disaster and the costliest disaster to have occurred in human history.
+The effects of the Chernobyl disaster, brought about by the radioactive contamination that chiefly spread throughout the Soviet Union and virtually all of Europe, have had a significant impact on millions of people (in addition to direct and indirect deaths) and the environment, consequently serving as one of the greatest motivators for the anti-nuclear movement.
+Accordingly, both the incident itself and the aftermath have since been a prominent focus in the study and implementation of nuclear power around the world, and have also featured in numerous works of popular culture; film, literature, music, television, and video games, among other forms of arts and media, have either analyzed it in a non-fictional context or used it as a backdrop for fictional dystopian settings.

 Overview

-The name Chernobyl has become synonymous with the concept of a nuclear energy disaster.
+The name "Chernobyl" has become synonymous with the concept of a nuclear energy disaster.
 Referencing the political damage from the inept initial response to the disaster, pundits sometimes use the phrase "Chernobyl moment" to describe alleged analogous damaging failures, such as responses to the COVID-19 pandemic.
 Ukraine has announced an intention to open the disaster area to tourism.
 Numerous cultural works have referenced the disaster, some of which are listed in this article.